 Arlo Pro 4

-The Blink Outdoor is a great option if you’re looking for a durable but budget-priced exterior camera.
+The Blink Outdoor is a great option if you’re looking for a durable yet budget-priced exterior camera.
 It’s IP65 water-resistant, and lasts up to two years on just two AA batteries, since a lot of the heavy lifting is done by a sync module you plug into a wall outlet.
-If you don’t want to pay for a Blink cloud subscription, the sync module supports local recording to a USB drive (make sure it’s blank first!).
+If you don’t want to pay for a Blink cloud subscription, the Sync Module 2 supports local recording to a USB drive (make sure it’s blank first!).
 Another perk is its Early Notification option, which can trigger alerts the instant motion is detected.

 Ring Stick Up Cam Battery

 Ring security cameras are very popular.
 Amazon makes them, so they (and Blink products, for that matter) integrate very tightly with the Alexa ecosystem.
-The Stick Up Cam Battery isn’t the best Ring offers, but we believe it’s the better option in terms of value.
+Technically speaking the Stick Up Cam Battery isn’t the best Ring offers, but we believe it’s the superior option in terms of value.
 Design, functionality, and ease of use are great for what you’re paying.

 Google Nest Cam (Battery)

-The Nest Cam Battery works both indoors and outdoors, but is definitely meant for the latter, since it’s weatherproof and comes with a magnetic mount that allows for easier installation and removal.
+The Nest Cam Battery works both indoors and outdoors, but is definitely meant for the latter, since it’s weatherproof and comes with a magnetic mount that allows easy installation and removal.
 If it loses Wi-Fi, it can keep recording for an hour.

 Perhaps its best feature, however, is the ability to distinguish between people, animals, and vehicles, so you don’t have to waste time on irrelevant alerts.
 This is taken a step further with a Nest Aware subscription, which adds the ability to recognize familiar faces.
 You’ll also want Aware to extend event recording from three hours to 30 days.

-As you might imagine, the Nest Cam is deeply integrated with Google Assistant and Google Home.
-You can stream video to a Chromecast or any Google-equipped smart display.
+As you might imagine, the Nest Cam is deeply integrated with Google platforms.
+You can stream video to your phone, a Chromecast, or any Google-equipped smart display.
 It will still work if you have an iPhone or iPad, mind.

 Deep Sentinel boosts security to the next level, since on top of using AI to identify threats, it includes a Live Guard service where trained professionals monitor your feeds and respond to incidents.
 Continuing that live service past the 30-day trial is very expensive, but could make all the difference in response time.
 If money is no object and you can’t always be near your smartphone, it’s worth a look.